calthoff/mms/README.md

-## A sample app that sends a meme to anyone that texts it.
+## A sample app that sends a meme to anyone that texts it

 ## Setup
 1. Sign up for a free Vonage account.